Casaré River - Angling Frontiers

 The Casaré Camp is a semi-permanent camp that is quite comfortable, fully equipped, and

 serves as the headquarters.
 The use of large, safari-style tents with comfortable beds and meshed-in dining areas help

 anglers feel at home in the jungle.
-Camp showers, simple flushable toilets, and generated electricity is available for
+Camp showers and simple flushable toilets.
+Generated electricity is available for

 lighting and to charge electronics.
 You’ll need to bring a sleeping bag and pillow.

-The cooks prepare three meals per day.
-The meals include local dishes and some fusion cuisine, as well as traditional international dishes.
+The cooks prepare local dishes and some fusion cuisine, as well as traditional international dishes.

 Local liquor, beer, and wine are served in the evenings.
-You're welcome to bring your own specialty liquor to camp.
+You're welcome to bring your favorite specialty liquor to camp.